Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Conclusion

 \section{Conclusion}

-In this paper, we discover the phenomenon called Implicit Identity Leakage (IIL) through experimental verification: the deepfake detection model is very sensitive to the identity information of the data, which reduces the model generalization ability on unseen datasets.
-To this end, we propose Common Artifact Deepfake Detection Model (CADDM) to alleviate the IIL phenomenon.
-As shown in Figure \ref{fig:visual}, the visual results demonstrate that our model indicates fake images manipulated by different face swap algorithms and regresses the bounding box of the artifact areas.
-Moreover, extensive experiments demonstrate that by reducing the influence of IIL, our model successfully learns common artifact features and outperforms the state-of-the-art by a large margin.
-In summary, this research provides new insights into the model generalization on deepfake detection, showing that hand-crafted artifact feature detectors are not indispensable.
+In this paper, we discover the phenomenon termed as Implicit Identity Leakage through experimental verification: the deepfake detection model is sensitive to the identity information of the data, which reduces the model generalization ability on unseen datasets.
+To this end, we propose ID-unaware Deepfake Detection Model to alleviate the Implicit Identity Leakage phenomenon.
+Extensive experiments demonstrate that by reducing the influence of Implicit Identity Leakage, our model successfully learns generalized artifact features and outperforms the state-of-the-art methods.
+In summary, this research provides a new perspective to understand the generalization of deepfake detection models, which sheds new light on the development of the field.